zannloo/tp/docs/UserGuide.md

 - Must be at least 3 digits long.

 `ADDRESS`:
-- Must be a non-empty string.
+- Must be a non-empty string, which means you cannot input a blank field.

 `STUDENT_ID`:
 - Must follow the format of a valid StudentId.